godycnyama/jobs-portal/README.md

 #How to use it

-Install bower and npm on your computer.
+Install bower , npm and MongoDB on your computer.

 Clone or download the project at `https://github/godycnyama/jobs-portal.git` to a local directory